 Obstacles to SP in the current context

-Advantages for SP in current context
+Advantages for SPM4A in the current context

 Where can people find news about Single Payer in your state and/or join a group?